Login to Complete _an Application_ or to Access Judging Panel

 – Framework for Design Excellence

 In response to AIA’s commitment to climate action, AIA Baltimore, AIA Chesapeake Bay, AIA Potomac Valley, and AIA Maryland are each introducing new sustainability questions to Design Awards Submissions.
 Following the lead of AIA National, the Maryland Chapters of AIA will phase in measures from the AIA COTE Top 10 Toolkit, now the Framework for Design Excellence.
-This will begin in 2020 with 5 of the 10 measures: Designing for Integration, Designing for Energy, Designing for Equitable Communities, Designing for Water, and Designing for Resources.
+Following the lead of AIA National, all of the Maryland Chapters will include all 10 measures from the AIA Framework for Design Excellence: Designing for Integration, Designing for Equitable Communities, Designing for Ecosystems, Designing for Water, Designing for Economy, Designing for Energy, Designing for Well-Being, Designing for Resources, Design for Change and Design for Discovery.

 When you submit a project, you will be given open-ended prompts to describe in a few sentences how your design achieves outcomes for each of the above measures.
 Projects are not required to address every measure; you should only address those measures that are relevant to your project.
 The goal is to promote the sustainable design work of our members and to support AIA’s Resolution for Urgent and Sustained Climate Action